Will chiropractic help back pain? That’s a question we get asked quite frequently.

-So what it will do is that it can't move the bone that got out of alignment, but it can move other bones down below there to get the head level again.
-It might cause you to pull down one shoulder, or pull up one hip.
+What it will do is that it can’t move the bone that got out of alignment, but it can move other bones down below there to get the head level again.
+It might cause you to pull down one shoulder or pull up one hip.
 It will contort your body to level the brain.
-If this happens early enough, while you're still growing, that's where scoliosis comes from, almost 100% of the time.
+If this happens early enough, while you’re still growing, that’s where scoliosis comes from, almost 100% of the time.

-If you imagine, you're designed to be symmetrical with everything balanced while gravity pushes down.
-If you lose some of that symmetry, let's say you put a high heeled shoe on one foot and a flat shoe on the other.
-Don’t you think after a few hours of walking around that your back my start to hurt a little bit?
-When that leg is shorter than the other one?
-Of course it will.
-So it's going to create those compensations.
+If you imagine, you’re designed to be symmetrical with everything balanced while gravity pushes down.
+If you lose some of that symmetry, let’s say you put a high heeled shoe on one foot and a flat shoe on the other.
+Don’t you think after a few hours of walking around that your back may start to hurt a little bit, when that leg is shorter than the other one?
+Of course, it will.
+It’s going to create those compensations.
 At the very least, it creates a weakness somewhere, so that when you make that right moment the right way, bam.

 What we do as Upper Cervical Chiropractors is we find the problem, the effect, then we go to the cause.
 We make sure we address the cause, get this corrected, and then what’ll happen is everything will start unwinding all the way down your spine.
 That’s how chiropractic can help back pain.